Climbing Mt. Hood

 You're responsible for your own safety.

 Those planning to climb should take all necessary equipment for self-rescue and extended stays on the mountain due to weather or incident.
 There are no emergency medical services available on the mountain.
 It is a remote location.
 Any help may be hours or days out, especially in situations where your location or weather would create an unsafe situation for rescuers.
 It is always advisable to leave your itinerary and estimated time of return with a third party.
-Climbers’ Registration is in the Day Lodge at Timberline.
+Climbing Register forms, located in the Timberline day lodge, are highly recommended.
+These forms are not checked to ensure that climbers have safely returned, but they provide rescuers with valuable information if a rescue is initiated on your behalf.

 Planning Your Climb